roytang/blog/content/post/2022/06/weeknotes-06-26/index.md

 - #### Obi-wan Kenobi

     - This series had some problems, and one might question whether this was even a story that needed to be told, but they pretty much stuck the landing.
 That final confrontation between Ben and Anakin was something special.
+Another great entry into the "grumpy old man travelling with a sassy child" genre.

+    {{% photos obiwan %}}

 - #### Ongoing TV Status